spences10/scottspence.com/posts/take-back-the-web.md

 ## Practical steps to digital independence

 Here's a few services I have been using with a high level overview of why I chose them.
-There's other alternitives, some I mention, some I'm sure you'll find out for yourself.
+There's other alternatives, some I mention, some I'm sure you'll find out for yourself.

 ## Email: Fastmail